denten-books/plain-text/2-device.md

 translating into another mode of representation."
 To understand something said is thus akin to modeling it in clay or drawing it [@wittgenstein_philosophical_1974, 45].
-Whatever is meant by "understanding" comes through the comparative transference between media.
+Whatever is meant by "understanding" comes through the comparative transference between media: a translation or trans-mediation.
+In this way we may imagine explaining the rules of basketball to someone who only knows how to play hockey by analogy: the puck bares a grammatical resemblance to the ball, the goal net to the basketball hoop.

-In the terms of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics can now be viewed as a type of metaphor making across media, translation, or trans-mediation.
-It is insufficient to merely paraphrase something: to show understanding one must "draw a picture" or "model" in a way that reveals the correspondence of equivalent structures.
+It is insufficient however to merely paraphrase something: to show understanding one must "draw a picture" or "model" in a way that reveals the correspondence of equivalent structures.
 Language cannot be explained in language, for example.
 One must trade symbolisms in a sense, creating a model that explains one representational system in terms of another.
 This process is not exact.
+For example, how would one account for the differences between balls and pucks, or explain to what extent a "clay model" corresponds to a "language model" of something?
+The media are not fully equivalent: air and clay, ice and grass.
+Consequently, the games are played by different rules that answer to distinct physics.

-For example, how would one check whether a "clay model" corresponds to a "language model" of something?
-In thinking of the various ways in which the process of translation breaks, Wittgenstein continually returns to the pianola, a type of a player piano.
+In thinking of the various ways in which the process of translation between divergent symbolisms breaks, Wittgenstein continually returns to the pianola, a type of a player piano.
 The mechanism of the player piano defines the relationship between music score sheet and the keyboard in a rigid way.
 Perforated sheet music passes through the machine, activating the corresponding pins.
 When functioning properly, the pins have no other option but to respond appropriately.
 The symbolism of music notation and the symbolism of the mechanism stand in accord with one another.
 The rigidity of the connection assures correspondence.
 The machine enacts an exacting translation from one medium to the next.
 We are guaranteed correspondence between the two through mechanical means as the actuating mechanism of the player piano fits into the grooves of the piano roll.

 ![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A.
 Wittgenstein returns to the image of pianola throughout his